ShanshanChen-Biostat/shanshanchen-biostat.github.io/Collaborative.md

 layout: default
 ---

-As a collaborative biostatistician,
-I have worked on various clinical studies where I also advocated and actively applied more advantageous models such as mixed-effects models.
-Such models can handle repeated measures and missing data efficiently, whilst capturing both factors of investigative interests (e.g. due to treatment, temporal changes, and disease status) and random subject-to-subject variations simultaneously.

-I have worked with molecular biologists and biochemists, assisting them with more rigorous statistical methods in their benchwork data analysis.
-One example is quantifying biomedical images (e.g. western blots, Oil Red O staining, and immunohistochemistry images) obtained from animal studies.
-I have also been advocating analysis based on mixed-effects models with covariate adjustment over simpler but error-prone methods such as change score, ratio normalization, or comparing simple averages.
-These advanced and rigorous methods have greatly helped bench scientists understand their data with reliable and reproducible evidence.
+As a collaborative biostatistician, I have worked on various clinical studies where I advocated and actively applied more advantageous models, and multiple biomedical studies where I advocated for standardized analysis (e.g. quantifying westner blots, Oil Red O staining, and immunohistochemistry images) as well as more rigorous methods beyond widely-adopted analysis in biomedical studies such as t-tests, change-score analysis, and ratio normalization.
+The advanced and rigorous methods have greatly helped bench scientists understand their data with reliable and reproducible evidence.

-Examples of collaborative research:
+### Examples of collaborative research:

 #### - Modeling of Six-Minute Walk Trajectory in Multiple Sclerosis [paper](https://www.frontiersin.org/articles/10.3389/fneur.2021.698599/full)
 #### - Walk Capcity and Physical Activity Levels in Pediatric-Onset Multiple Sclerosis [paper](https://n.neurology.org/content/99/19/e2161.abstract)